Skip to main content

 • Operating time may be shorter.

 • Laser surgery may mean less cutting and damage to healthy tissues (it can be less invasive).
-For example, with fiber optics, laser light can be directed to parts of the body through very small cuts (incisions) without having to make a large incision.
+For example, with fiber optics, laser light can be directed to parts of the body through very small cuts (incisions) without a large incision.

 • More procedures may be done in outpatient settings.